qiqi789/qiqi789.github.io/research.md

 ### 发表论文 （Publications）

+* "The Design of a Deep Learning-based Adaptive Multi-Channel Fusion Network for Diabetes Diagnosis", with Peng Xia, accepted to 2024 20th International Conference on Intelligent Computing(ICIC 2024), Tianjin, China.

 * "A Intra-Network Multi-Teacher Distillation Method Towards Lightweight Knowledge Graph Completion", with Zeyu Yang, accepted to 2024 9th International Conference on Computational Intelligence and Applications(ICCIA 2024).